-We have audited the City of Bryan, Texas' (the City) compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of the City's major federal programs for the year ended September 30, 2013.
+We have audited the City of Bryan, Texas' (the City) compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement that could have a direct and material effect on each of the City's major federal programs for the year ended September 30, 2014.
 The City's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.